sureshm92/TestProject/release-info/PostDeploymentSteps_7.0.md

 ## 2. Run the Batch Apex.
 ## Execute only in lower orgs, This has been executed already in prodn.
 After login --> click on gear icon --> select Developer console --> ctrl+E and enter 'Database.executeBatch(new Batch_PE_ExternalKeyWF_Update(), 2000);' --> Highlight this line and then click on 'Execute Highlighted'

+## 3. Click on App Launcher Icon -> Click on Batch Create Panel -> Click on PatientTaskExpire -> In the Edit Modal change the interval mode to hours.-> Click Save.